Cassiopea andromeda

 Cassiopea andromeda is one of many cnidarian species called the upside-down jellyfish.
 It usually lives in intertidal sand or mudflats, shallow lagoons, and around mangroves.
 This jellyfish, often mistaken for a sea anemone, usually keeps its mouth facing upward.
 Its yellow-brown bell, which has white or pale streaks and spots, pulsates to run water through its arms for respiration and to gather food.

-Alimentation and strategies
+Diet and nutrition

 Cassiopea andromeda is carnivorous and eats small animals from the sea or just pieces of them after it paralyzes its prey with its mucus and nematocysts when they are released.
-This jellyfish also lives in a symbiotic relationship with photosynthetic dinoflagellate algae, the zooxanthellae, and with shrimps.
-The zooxanthellae live in the tissues of the ventral surface of its body and it is the responsible for the color of it.
-As the zooxanthellae gets food for the Cassiopea andromeda, in response, it gets the sunlight that is necessary for the photosynthetic dinoflagellate algae.
-Therefore, the shrimp has a different symbiotic relationship with this jellyfish.
-It lives in its tentacles and protects it by taking the parasites off.
-In exchange, the Cassiopea andromeda mainly offers protection to the shrimp from the environment.
+This jellyfish also lives in a symbiotic relationship with photosynthetic dinoflagellate algae, zooxanthellae, and with shrimp.
+Zooxanthellae live in the tissues of the ventral surface of the jellyfish and are responsible for its color.
+As the zooxanthellae obtain food for the Cassiopea andromeda, in response, it gets the sunlight that is necessary for the algae.
+The shrimp lives in the jellyfish's tentacles and protects it by removing parasites.
+In exchange, Cassiopea andromeda offers protection to the shrimp.
 This symbiotic relationship is called mutualism, where both species benefit from their interactions.